dev-ritik/dev-ritik.github.io/_posts/2021-04-22-Broadband-Scan.md

 medium: https://ritikk.medium.com/i-scanned-all-my-broadband-peers-17febead6797
 time: 4
 ---
+> Hold onto your internet connection because things are about to get interesting!
+I recently went on a scanning spree, unveiling the mysteries of my broadband peers and the results?
+Mind-blowing! 📡🔍 Ready to dive into the fascinating world of broadband revelations?
+Let’s roll! 🚀💻

 My internet broadband provider is one of the popular Internet service providers in this region.
 I have been their customer for quite some time now.
 Though comments and reviews may point otherwise, I am satisfied by their service in my region with close to promised speeds mostly.

 They use NAT and provide static IPs under the `10.0.0.0/8` private block, and if I am not wrong, this same subdomain is used in West Bengal's operational area.
 As of this moment, they don’t block any cross-customer communication.
 This makes it possible to scan the entire network.
 And as I have mentioned later, this may be a security concern.